AFRICAN ELECTIONS DATABASE

 1989-1993 Multiparty Transition

-1993- Democracy
+1993-2009 Democracy

-2007 Freedom House Rating: Political Rights - 4, Civil Liberties - 3, Status: Partly Free
+2012 Freedom House Rating: Political Rights - 6, Civil Liberties - 4, Status: Partly Free

-Next Scheduled Senatorial Election: 2008
+Next Scheduled Senatorial Election: N/A

-Next Scheduled National Assembly Election: 2011
+Next Scheduled National Assembly Election: 3 July 2013

 Political Parties: ACCORD - Christian Action of Regional Cadres and Businessmen for Development (Christian), AFFA - Action, Truth, Development, and Harmony, AKFM - Congress Party for the Independence of Madagascar, AKFM-Fanavaozana - Congress Party for the Independence of Madagascar-Renewal (far-left), AREMA - Vanguard of the Malagasy Revolution, AVI - Judged by Your Work, CSCD - Confederation of Civil Societies for Development, CSDDM - Support Group for Democracy and Development in Madagascar, FAMIMA - Association of United Malagasys (far-left), FARIMBONA - Acting Together, FIHAVANANTSIKA*, FIVOARANA – Progress, FP - National Union, GRAD-Iloafo - Action and Reflection Group for the Development of Madagascar, LEADER-Fanilo - Economic Liberalism and Democratic Action for Recovery, MADAGASIKARANTSIKA - Our Madagascar, MFM - Movement for Proletarian Power/Movement for the Progress of Madagascar (left-wing), MONIMA - National Movement for the Independence of Madagascar, PMDM - Militant Party for the Development of Madagascar (far-left), PSD - Social Democratic Party, RPSD - Rally for Socialism and Democracy (left-wing), TAMBATRA - Union, TIM - I Love Madagascar, UDECMA - Malagasy Christian Democratic Union, UNDD - National Union for Development and Democracy, VATOMIZANA - Weights and Measures, VONJY - Popular Impulse for National Unity, VSM - Monima Socialist Organization.